norcams/iaas/docs/team/testing/persistence.rst

 Power off / stop and power on / start instance

-(Skipped, since Policy doesn't allow os_compute_api:os-suspend-server:suspend to be performed 2026-02-10) Suspend / hibernate and resume instance (suspend to disk)
+2026-02-11: The reason for suspend / resume disabled is due to it preventing live migration (Skipped, since Policy doesn't allow os_compute_api:os-suspend-server:suspend to be performed 2026-02-10) Suspend / hibernate and resume instance (suspend to disk)

 Pause and unpause instance (suspend to RAM)